England, Wales to urge crime victims to hand over phones

 LONDON — Police in England and Wales are distributing consent forms urging victims of sexual assault and other crimes to turn over access to mobile phones and other electronic devices or risk having their cases dropped.

-The National Police Chiefs’ Council said Monday that police will only seek access to mobile phone data when it is necessary for investigative purposes.
+The National Police Chiefs’ Council said Monday that police will only seek access to mobile phone data when it is necessary for investigative purposes, but the new policy has already sparked a backlash.

+It means that victims of rape and other crimes who agree to provide access to their mobile phones, laptops, smart watches and other devices will have their emails, texts and photographs available to authorities.

+The consent form warns that withholding access could lead to cases being dropped.

+The independent charity Victim Support said in a statement that giving police access to all the personal information contained on a mobile phone is “very likely” to distress victims and may make them decide not to contact authorities.

+“We know that rape and sexual assault is already highly underreported,” the group said.
+“Most rapes and sexual assaults are committed by someone known to the victim, so if they have been in contact with their attacker, they may worry that their claim won’t be taken seriously and be less likely to come forward.”

-The opposition Labour Party’s spokeswoman on justice matters, Shami Chakrabarti, says the consent forms are illegal.
+The opposition Labour Party’s spokeswoman on justice matters, Shami Chakrabarti, called the consent forms illegal.

 “Any suggestion that rape victims must automatically hand over their phones in exchange for the support of the authorities is as unlawful as it is wrong,” she said in a statement.